gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-07/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - Output docs-generator binaries to a different folder during the build so they don't get pushed to the module-ci-public repo
+  - Output docs-generator binaries to a different folder during the build so they don&apos;t get pushed to the module-ci-public repo

 </div>